RBigData/docker/README.md

 # pbdr-base

 Docker configuration for the base pbdR system.

-This includes the computation packages (pbdMPI, pbdDMAT, ...) but not client/server related ones (pbdZMQ, remoter, ...).
+NOTE: this is only intended for pbdR developers.
+Please instead see [pbd-compute](https://github.com/wrathematics/pbdr-compute) and [pbd-cs](https://github.com/RBigData/pbdr-cs).